georgeerol/RoboticPerception/README.md

 of color threshold on the RGB values to pick out light versus dark areas or to isolate a particular color.

 We can think of RGB values as filling a color grid like the picture below.
-Where the position along each of the axes defines how much red, green, and blue we have in a point because objects can appear to have quite a different color under different lighting conditions.
+Where the position along each of the axes defines how much red, green, and blue, we have in a point because objects can appear to have quite a different color under different lighting conditions.
 Fortunately, it's easy to convert our data to other color representation in order to make our thresholding or color selection operations less sensitive to changes in lighting.